Reusable VS. Disposable – Which one is better for the environment?

-Like many, I share the opinion that reusable coffee mugs are: expensive to purchase, inconvenient, annoying to carry around, a pain to wash and nearly impossible to remember with a busy on-the-go schedule.
+The critiques against reusable coffee mugs are understandable.
+They can be expensive to purchase, inconvenient, annoying to carry around, a pain to wash, and nearly impossible to remember with a busy on-the-go schedule.

-Though their convenience is tempting, disposable coffee cups have been labelled by researchers as a representation of our over consumptive society, or better yet, “an obsession with convenience”.
+Though their convenience is tempting, disposable coffee cups have been labeled by researchers as a representation of our over consumptive society, or better yet, “an obsession with convenience”.

-I decided it was about time I did some research to answer the question, which is more environmentally friendly: disposable coffee cups or reusable mugs?
+Time for some myth-busting to answer the question, which is more environmentally friendly: disposable coffee cups or reusable mugs?

 You may be surprised at the research and the answer.